 I find myself going back to the videos of the Adobe MAX sessions.
 They’re a nice reminder to make something simply to make something, to keep moving, to keep creating, and to be open to inspiration everywhere.
 We’ve got more Video a Week videos coming your way, so watch this space to see what we come up with next.

-Interested in the AR experience Trekk created for the International Paper booth at Adobe MAX?
+Interested in the AR experience Trekk created for the Sylvamo booth at Adobe MAX?
 Subscribe to our newsletter for our upcoming interview with Mike Wilson, Trekk Senior Art Director, about his inspiration for the characters.

 Subscribe to our newsletter for occasional Trekk updates.